gguillemas/TRANSPOSECHORDS/README.md

 ## Usage

-To use this function in your own sheets, follow the instructions [here](https://developers.google.com/apps-script/guides/sheets/functions#creating_a_custom_function) and copy the code in the `TRANSPOSECHORDS.gs` file.
+To use this function in your sheets, follow the instructions [here](https://developers.google.com/apps-script/guides/sheets/functions#creating_a_custom_function) and copy the code in the `TRANSPOSECHORDS.gs` file.

 ## Examples